 Why is it important to save a part of your income?
-Mainly because it helps in meeting contingencies in addition to the acquisition of an asset.
-Retired individuals are dependent on interest income in addition to the monthly pension for their day-to-day expenses.
+Mainly because it helps meet contingencies in addition to acquiring an asset.
+Retired individuals depend on interest income and the monthly pension for their day-to-day expenses.

 In general, a layman is confused when it comes to making investments.
-After all, it is his/her hard earned money that is at stake.
+After all, their hard-earned money is at stake.
 Investors tend to look for the safety of their investments while looking for maximized returns.
-Commercial banks are considered to be secured when it comes to deposits.
+Commercial banks are considered to be secure when it comes to deposits.

-However, remember that you always face the interest rate risk and inflation risk.
-The interest rate on 1-5 years fixed deposit was 8.00% – 9.00% in October 2014.
+However, remember that you always face interest rate risk and inflation risk.

 What is the solution?